intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/GGUF-IQ2/README.md

-# 2Bit
+# GGUF-IQ2

-This example shows how to directly run 2 bit (iq2) models using BigDL-LLM on Intel GPU.
+This example shows how to directly run GGUF-IQ2 models using BigDL-LLM on Intel GPU.

 ## Verified Models